Baptisms at St James'

 When the day arrives

-On the day itself, you will be welcomed by the Baptism visitor you have met previously and you and your party helped to feel at home.
+On the day itself, you will be welcomed by the sides men and women and you and your party helped to feel at home.

 Although you may be eager to go and celebrate after the service, we would love you to try and make time to stay for coffee and meet other members of God’s family.
 After the service there will be ample opportunity for the taking of photographs.

-We hope we can play our part in making this a memorable day for you.
+We hope we can play our part in making this a memorable day for you and your family.

 - Lulworth Road